 University guidelines and advice for using social media as a member of the University of Edinburgh community.

-Information Security Policy and Regulations
+Information Security Policy and Guidance

 Official University guidelines and regulations for the secure use of University of Edinburgh networks and devices, written and curated by the University’s Information Security Division.